Breaking down barriers to climate action together

 Health systems are experiencing significant demand due to climate change impacts, particularly heat and other extreme weather events.
 They also face increasing risk of having their services disrupted, just when most needed.

-Researchers are working with Queensland healthcare providers to prepare for demands on their services through climate change, while also transitioning toward a sustainable and low carbon future.
+Researchers have been working with Queensland healthcare providers and the national Climate and Health Alliance (NGO) since 2020 to prepare for demands on their services through climate change, while also transitioning toward a sustainable and low carbon future, and thus are supporting climate change adaptation and education.

 Case Study: Facilitating Environmentally Sustainable and Climate Resilient